-Elevate Lens+ is our proprietary financial model used to evaluate all potential real estate investments.
-To be eligible for purchase by an Elevate Money REIT, properties must meet our rigorous standards and qualifications.
+Elevate Lens+ is our proprietary financial model used to evaluate all potential real estate investments for our STNL+ commercial properties REIT.
+To be eligible for purchase by this REIT, properties must meet our rigorous standards and qualifications.

-The Elevate Lens+ rating is based on an in-depth analysis of the 3 main pillars in property investing: The Lease, the Tenant, and the Location.
-Each pillar is given a rating between 0 and 10.
-Properties with an EL+ cumulative score of 20 or higher meet our target criteria.
+The Elevate Lens+ rating is based on an in-depth analysis of the four main pillars in commercial property investing: Lease, Tenant, Location, and 360 View.
+Each pillar is given a rating between 0 and 5 stars.
+Properties with an EL+ cumulative rating of 4 stars or higher meet our target criteria

 Real estate surrounds us every day – apartments where we live, office buildings where we work, shopping centers where shop and dine, industrial and distribution properties where goods are made and shipped, and so on.

-This equates to $16 trillion of real estate in the United States1, excluding personal residences.
-Real estate is very close to the aggregate market capitalization of all New York Stock Exchange-listed companies (around $20 trillion at year-end 2020)2, as a comparison.
+This equates to $16 trillion of real estate in the United States, excluding personal residences.
+Real estate is very close to the aggregate market capitalization of all New York Stock Exchange-listed companies (around $20 trillion at year-end 2020), as a comparison.

 Real estate ownership provides two primary elements of potential investment return: Income and capital appreciation.

-• Capital appreciation, or the increase in a property’s value over time, is realized when a property is sold.
-If rents go up over time, those higher rents can translate into higher property values.
+Capital appreciation, or the increase in a property’s value over time, is realized when REIT shareholders sell their shares via Share Redemption.

 As 2020 taught us, you never know what's going to happen -- with the economy or in the world.
 So having your investments spread across different assets is one of the wisest moves you can make in the long run.

 For example, our Future of Housing Fund’s development of modular home communities may result in capital appreciation as determined by independent property appraisals.
 If so, such capital appreciation would be reflected in an increased value of FOHF shares.